azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 >> The heart of sorting functionality is the [```sorted extension```](https://www.swiftbysundell.com/articles/the-power-of-key-paths-in-swift/), which allows sorting based on KeyPath.
 This means, it is a reusable function.

-If you find some functionality, that you will need to use in other views then it is always a good idea to move it aside in a separate class.
-This was the main reason we moved our networking code into a NetworkModel.

 >> You don't have to settle for just a single NetworkModel class for your complete app.
 A single NetworkModel may work for small sized applications but for larger apps you can create multiple NetworkModels based on the domain.
 This can include UserNetworkModel, AccountNetworkModel, ProductNetworkModel, CatalogNetworkModel etc.

 ## Caching